eunomia-bpf/bpftime/README.md

 - **Compatibility**: use existing eBPF toolchains like clang and libbpf to develop userspace eBPF without any modifications.
 Supporting CO-RE via BTF, and offering userspace host function access.
 - **JIT Support**: Benefit from a cross-platform eBPF interpreter and a high-speed JIT compiler powered by LLVM.
 It also includes a handcrafted x86 JIT in C for limited resources.
 - **No instrumentation**: Can inject eBPF runtime into any running process without the need for a restart or manual recompilation.
+- **Run with kernel eBPF**: Can load userspace eBPF from kernel, and using kernel eBPF maps to cooperate with kernel eBPF programs like kprobes and network filters.

 ## Components